-When installing an Inlet or Low-Level suction (number of Inlets/Low level Suctions dependant on model) you will notice a flower shaped recess on the inside of the pool where these fittings are located.
+When installing an Inlet or Low Level suction (Number of Inlets/Low level Suctions dependant on model) you will notice a flower shaped recess on the inside of the pool where these fittings are located.

-Insert the back part of the fitting and screw it to the wall using the 3.5mm x 20mm screws provided as shown.
-Keep the other parts and gaskets somewhere safe to use later.
-Make sure you have screw holes in the 12 and 6 o'clock positions.
+Insert the back part of the fitting and screw it to the wall using the 3.5 x 20mm screws provided as shown.

+Keep the other parts and gaskets somewhere safe for later.

+Make sure you have screw holes in the 12 and 6 o' clock positions.